docker-library/docs/lightstreamer-server/content.md

                      + my_adapter_set_N
 ```
 ### Generate a new image
-A new image including all your Adapter Sets can be built through a simple Docker file:
+As always, a linear and clean technique is to generate a new image including all needed files.
+In this case, you could write a simple Docker file in which the list of all your Adapter Sets is provided (the example shows two possible ways of providing the required files):

 ```dockerfile
 FROM lightstreamer-server